AshishAhuja124/Node-Assesment/README.md

     "mongoose": "^4.13.11"
   },

 then to run db code : node server.js

+surver is running on 3000 port.Check out in browser localhost:3000

+Also to run testcses: npm run testcases

+Path coverage: npm run test:coverage